ministryofjustice/itpolicycontent/content/security/open-internet-tools.md

 ## Assured, approved, or acceptable

-OITs are often described as being: assured, approved, or acceptable.
+OITs are often described as being: acceptable, approved, or assured.

-*Assured* means that the OIT has been tested.
-No specific problems were found that would prevent you from using the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

-*Approved* means that the OIT has not been tested.
-A review of the available information about the OIT didn't find any obvious problems.
-It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

 *Acceptable* means that the OIT has not been tested.
 No review has been done of the available information about the OIT.
 Other people within the MOJ might be using the OIT, and have not reported any problems.
 It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.
 When you use the OIT, think about any consequences of information disclosure.

+*Approved* means that the OIT has not been tested.
+A review of the available information about the OIT has taken place, but didn't find any obvious problems.
+It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

+*Assured* means that the OIT has been tested.
+No specific problems were found that would prevent you from using the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

-Always let your Line Manager know if you are planning to use an OIT for your work, _before_ you start the work.
+Always check with your [Line Manager](https://intranet.justice.gov.uk/guidance/security/it-computer-security/line-manager-approval/) if you are thinking of using an OIT for your work.
+Do this _before_ you start the work.

 ## List and status of OITs

 **DRAFT: NOT DEFINITIVE**

+*This list will subsequently be available in additional forms, including list-by-type eg all communication tools grouped together.*

 OIT | Assured | Approved | Acceptable | Type
 ---|---|---|---|---